-- The furnace is designed to be controlled by a 24 VAC thermostat.
-The thermostat's wiring must comply with the current provisions of the NEC (ANSI/NFPA 70) and with applicable local codes having jurisdiction. - The thermostat must be installed according to the instructions supplied by the thermostat manufacturer.
-Low voltage connections (24 VAC) from the thermostat are wired to the terminal strip on the integrated control in the furnace.
-Figure 15 contains the proper connections for heating only (two-wire) and heating/cooling (four-wire) applications.
-Recommended minimum wire gauge for thermostat wiring is shown in Table 2, (page 18). - The thermostat should be mounted about 5 feet above the floor on an inside wall.
+are wired to the terminal strip on the integrated control in the furnace.
+Figure 13 contains the proper connections for heating only (two-wire) and heating/cooling (four-wire) applications.

+- The thermostat should be mounted about 5 feet above the floor on an inside wall.
 DO NOT install the thermostat on an outside wall or any other location where its operation may be adversely affected by radiant heat from fireplaces, sunlight, or lighting fixtures, and convective heat from warm air registers or electrical appliances.
-Refer to the thermostat manufacturer's instruction sheet for detailed mounting information. - The six pin terminal marked "Expansion Port" (Figure 15) is not used in the single stage furnace as shipped from the factory.
+Refer to the thermostat manufacturer's instruction sheet for detailed mounting information. - The six pin terminal marked "Expansion Port" (Figure 13, (page 14)) is not used in the single stage furnace as shipped from the factory.
 It is used for the furnace control board to communicate to a fixed speed or variable speed high efficiency motor that may be optionally installed.
 Please contact your distributor for the proper upgrade motor kit.